desertthunder/sonotabula/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a2dbf0df-0390-4635-98aa-ab2dfe272e98/deploy-status)](https://app.netlify.com/sites/sonotabula/deploys)

-Sonotabula is a dynamic visualizing dashboard designed to explore and analyze Spotify libraries meant to be like an itunes style library browser.
+Sonotabula is a dynamic visualizing dashboard designed to explore and analyze Spotify libraries meant to be like an iTunes style library browser.

 It is built with Django, Postgres, Celery, and React on top of the Spotify API.